-A squeaking sound, high pitched noise, coming from your pipes is usually a cause for concern.
-Squeaking pipes will not cause major plumbing issues, rather they can pose an issue if the sound is disturbing the building occupants.
+A squeaking sound from water pipes is usually a cause for concern.
+Squeaking pipes will not cause major plumbing issues; rather, they pose a problem if the sound is disturbing the building occupants.
 Hot water pipes are the only plumbing pipes that will make a squeaking sound.

 - The squeaking sound is due to the heat of the water causing the pipe to expand as the water passes through it.